jhatheisen/Mod4/week-10/D4/4-select-data-main/README.md

 > Tip: Like JavaScript, SQL has a way to combine conditionals using logical
 > statements such as `AND`, `OR` and `NOT`.

+ - SELECT name , age_yrs , weight_lbs FROM puppies
+   ...> WHERE weight_lbs > 25 AND microchipped = 1;

 ## Congratulations!

 You are now able to query data in a database using the SQL `SELECT` statement with and without a `WHERE` clause.